 Please call or email us to let us know in what zip code you need a mobile notary public to travel to and how many documents you need notarized to obtain a quote from us.

-The Texas Secretary of State office will reject any non-recordable document (single status affidavit letter) if the notarization was not completed by a Texas notary public.
+The Texas Secretary of State office will reject any non-recordable document (single status affidavit letters) if the notarization was not completed by a Texas notary public.

 The affiant’s signature (the person or people who signed said document in front of a Texas notary public) on the document must be the original.
-Meaning the signature on the document that the Texas notary witnessed cannot be a copied, electronic, or automated autopen type signature.
+Meaning the signature on the document that the Texas notary witnessed cannot be a copied or or automated autopen type signature.